lead generation

 By isolating a single variable,

-you can clearly see which change had the greatest impact on conversions.
+you can see which change had the most significant impact on conversions.

 2. Use a Sizable Sample